LTS5/Distill-SODA/README.md

 + CRCTP:
 ```
 !!
-The CRCTP is not publicly available anymore !!
+The CRCTP dataset is not publicly available anymore !!
 ```